vtdinh13/huberman-agent/README.md

 4. API keys are managed via `direnv`.
 Keys live in a `.env` file, and `.envrc` contains `dotenv` so the values load automatically.
 Example:

-    ```.env
+    ```
     OPENAI_API_KEY=openai_api_key_value
     BRAVE_API_KEY=brave_api_key_value
     ```

+5. If you want to skip `direnv` and `.env` entirely, export the keys and its values:
+    ```bash
+    export OPENAI_API_KEY="openai_api_key_value"
+    export BRAVE_API_KEY="brave_api_key_value"
+    ```
+    The values to the API keys are now available in your current working environment.
+Exports only apply to this one session; you'd have to export it again if you need to revist this project.
 ## Ingestion

 0. Downloading and transcribing transcripts is a project on its own.
 A Parquet file containing transcripts is provided to avoid this step.
-See [Ingestion](ingestion/README.md) if you'd like to replicate the end-to-end download and transcription process yourself.
+See [Ingestion](ingestion/README.md) if you'd like to replicate the transcription process yourself.

 1. Make sure Docker Desktop is running.